 Here, not only did the implied intention to assert the Fifth Amendment come from counsel and not Dr. de la Torre himself, but it was still only a statement of intention.
 Until a witness himself appears for questioning and is presented with the actual choice of testifying or invoking the Fifth Amendment, the question is not ripe and the witness may not truly and certainly know what he will do until the circumstance triggering the decision arises.
+Contrary to plaintiff's allegation that the "entire subject matter [of the hearing] concerned precisely the events that could potentially expose Dr. de la Torre to criminal liability," Am.
+Compl. ¶¶ 4, 81, a witness cannot and does not know in advance the full scope of possible questions that Members may ask to further the Committee's investigatory and legislative purposes.

-Indeed, there have been instances in which witnesses before Senate committees have provided important testimony when called, despite earlier insistences that they would rest on their Fifth Amendment privilege as to all questions.
+Indeed, there have been instances in which witnesses before Senate committees have provided important testimony when called, despite earlier insisting that they would rest on their Fifth Amendment privilege as to all questions.
 See, e.g., Mismanagement of Contracts at Arlington National Cemetery: Hearing before the Ad Hoc Subcomm.
 On Contracting Oversight of the Senate Comm. on Homeland Security and Governmental Affairs, S. Hrg.
-No. 111-1008, 111th Cong., at 9-10 (2010) (witness indicated intent to assert the Fifth Amendment but responded to questions at the hearing); The Hidden Operators of Deceptive Mailings: Hearing before the Permanent Subcomm. on Investigations of the Senate Comm. on Governmental Affairs, S. Hrg.
+No. 111-1008, 111th Cong., at 9-10 (2010) (witness indicated intent to assert the Fifth Amendment but responded to questions at the hearing); The Hidden Operators of Deceptive Mailings: Hearing before the Permanent Subcomm. on Investigations of the Senate Comm. on Governmental

+Affairs, S. Hrg.
 No. 106-181, 106th Cong., at 26-30, 36-40 (1999) (witness declined to answer two questions on Fifth Amendment privilege grounds, but responded to numerous other questions from subcommittee).
 Such instances reflect the reality that a committee cannot and does not know in advance whether a witness will assert a Fifth Amendment privilege to any, let alone all, questions.
 Thus, the fact that plaintiff, through counsel, indicated his intention to rest on his constitutional rights "cannot be transformed into prohibition against inquiry."
 United States v.
 Kilpatrick, 821 F.2d 1456, 1472 (10th Cir.
 1987), aff'd sub nom.
 Bank of Nova Scotia v.
-United States, 487 U.S. 250 $(1988).^{8}$
+United States, 487 U.S. 250 (1988).9